H-M-Huzaifa/H-M-Huzaifa/README.md

 # About Me:

-Hi, I'm Huzaifa!<br>I'm a Flutter Developer passionate about building seamless and scalable mobile applications.
+Hi, I'm Huzaifa!<br>A Flutter Developer passionate about building seamless and scalable mobile applications.
 Currently, I'm in my final year of Software Engineering.<br><br>

 What I Do:<br>
 Flutter Development – Building cross-platform apps with a focus on UX and performance<br>